plotly/postMessage-API/README.md

 <a href="#relayout"name="relayout">#</a> task: **relayout**

 The relayout task changes the size, margins, and axes of a graph.
 See [Plotly's JSON representation](#plotlys-json-representation) above for how to pinpoint these attributes.
 The keys that can be changed through the relayout task are in the "layout" object.

+See [Layout objects](https://plot.ly/javascript-graphing-library/reference/#Layout_and_layout_style_objects) and [Axes objects](https://plot.ly/javascript-graphing-library/reference/#Axis_objects) for an exhaustive list of accepted key-value pairs that can be passed to the restyle task.

 This example changes the width of the graph to 500px and makes sure the legend is displayed.